Napoleon Bonaparte is Green, M. de Bourrienne is Royal Blue, and other Notables are Brunt Orange.

 At the top of the ecclesiastical hierarchy were the cardinals, bishops, archbishops, and abbots.
 They were rich and were sometimes aristocratic in origin to no small extent.
 At the bottom of the ecclesiastic ladder were the priests and curates.
 They were poor, and many had farms to earn a living.
 Another grouping was nuns and monkish orders.
 They were loved throughout France for their charity and goodwill.

 Overall, the clergy represented 0.5% of the French population.
-It had an annual income of 120 million livers, plus an additional payment of 123 million livres collected in the forms of tithes, an 8-10% tax that the church could levy on peasants.
+Its annual income was 120 million livers, plus an additional payment of 123 million livres collected in the form of tithes, an 8-10% tax that the church could levy on peasants.

-The clergy’s primary duties were traditional and performed since medieval days.
+The clergy’s primary duties have been traditional and performed since medieval times.
 They were responsible for educating the populace, censoring, promoting family life, forming moral character, supporting social order, distributing charity, and tending to the sick.

 Decile in faith was another factor that sapped the vigor of the church.
 Although belief in God flourished in the peasantry and the lower middle class, it waned in the upper-middle class and was racked with skepticism among the aristocracy.